Dave Nemo

 Nemo joined Road Dog (then Open Road) at its inception.
 His show is aired daily from 7:00 a.m. to 11:00 a.m.
 EST. Two of his biggest overnight competitors during his Road Gang days, Bill Mack and Dale "The Truckin' Bozo" Sommers, also joined the channel.

-Nemo's show is broadcast from studios in Nashville, where guests from the country music industry often stop by.
+Nemo's show while with SiriusXM, were broadcast from studios in Nashville, where guests from the country music industry often stop by.